SolidOS/solid-tutorial-rdflib.js/README.md

 # Tutorial for using rdflib.js

-This tutorial will walk you through what [rdflib.js](https://github.com/linkeddata/rdflib.js) can do, and how you can build Solid apps with it.
+This tutorial will walk you through what [rdflib.js](https://github.com/linkeddata/rdflib.js) can do.

 ## Namespace shortcuts